 Our work for sustainability is a priority

-Our environmental work is based on meeting the requirements for a sustainable environment, handling of chemical products, etc., as authorities and customers require from us, and that the company is certified according to ISO 14001:2015 for our systematic sustainable environmental work.
-Our work on continuous improvement and prevention of pollution involves the following:
+Our systematic environmental work is based on meeting requirements for a sustainable environment, handling chemical products, choosing the right chemical products, electricity for our entire business is produced by our own solar energy plant, all heat energy comes from our own biofuel plant which is fired with wood pellets.
+Several of our customers and customers request that Woodsafe is certified according to ISO 14001: 2015 for our systematic sustainable environmental work.
+Our work with continuous improvement and prevention of pollution includes the following:

 Durability in three dimensions

-Environmental sustainability is often described as defining or being the basis of the two other sustainability components of social and economic sustainability.
-It is about the ecosystem of the earth and long-term retaining its desired functions, e.g. production of food and energy, provision of clean water, climate control, recreation etc.
+Environmental sustainability is often described as defining or being the basis for the other two sustainability components for social and economic sustainability.
+It is about the earth's ecosystem and to maintain its desired functions in the long term, e.g. production of food and energy, offering clean water, climate control, recreation, etc.

-The main component of Woodsafe fire-protected wood is various types of wood such as spruce, pine, birch and others.
-Wood from sustainable forestry is a renewable material, the only renewable building material used on a large scale.
-In our climate in the Nordic countries, the material is usually regenerated within 100-200 years with only the sun and nature as the source.
+The main component of Woodsafe flame retardant impregnated cladding and panels is various types of wood such as spruce, pine, birch, cedar, larch, oak and others.
+All wood comes from sustainable forestry, which is a renewable material, the only renewable building material used on a large scale.
+In our climate in the Nordic countries, the material is usually regenerated within 100 years with only the sun and nature as the source.

 Thus, Woodsafe fire-protected wood has great advantages over other building materials in terms of both production and recycling.
 It is beneficial for long-term conservation of the desired functions of the earth's ecosystem.
 EPD documentation is available through some of our partners.